j-euler/adaq-doc/docs/source/installation.rst

 **Test installation**

-Ensure to source *httk* and ADAQ as well as activate the conda enviroment:
+Ensure to source *httk* and ADAQ as well as activate the conda environment:

 .. code-block:: console